cakephp/docs/en/orm/database-basics.rst

 Read and Write Connections
 ==========================

-Connection can have roles based on a naming convention.
+Connections can have read and write roles based on naming conventions.
 Read roles are expected to represent read-only replicas and write roles are expected to be the default connection and support write operations.

 Connections should always have a write role configured.
-Passing a read-only config to ``ConfigurationManager::setConfig()`` without a matching write config will throw an exception.
+Passing a read-only config to ``ConfigurationManager::setConfig()`` without a matching write connection will throw an exception.

-Read-only roles have a ":read" suffix in their name.
-Write roles are any connection without the ":read" suffix. ``ConnectionManager::get()`` accepts a role parameter to perform the look up based on name and role.
+Read-only roles have a ``:read`` suffix in their name.
+Write roles are any connection without the ``:read`` suffix. ``ConnectionManager::get()`` accepts a role parameter to perform the look up based on name and role.

 .. versionadded:: 4.5.0